spring-ai-community/mcp-annotations/README.md

   - **`@McpToolParam`** - Annotates tool method parameters with descriptions and requirement specifications

 #### Special Parameters and Annotations
 - **`McpSyncRequestContext`** - Special parameter type for synchronous operations that provides a unified interface for accessing MCP request context, including the original request, server exchange (for stateful operations), transport context (for stateless operations), and convenient methods for logging, progress, sampling, and elicitation.
-This parameter is automatically injected and excluded from JSON schema generation
+This parameter is automatically injected and excluded from JSON schema generation. **Supported in Complete, Prompt, Resource, and Tool methods.**
 - **`McpAsyncRequestContext`** - Special parameter type for asynchronous operations that provides the same unified interface as `McpSyncRequestContext` but with reactive (Mono-based) return types.
-This parameter is automatically injected and excluded from JSON schema generation
+This parameter is automatically injected and excluded from JSON schema generation. **Supported in Complete, Prompt, Resource, and Tool methods.**
 - **(Deprecated and replaced by `McpSyncRequestContext`) `McpSyncServerExchange`** - Special parameter type for stateful synchronous operations that provides access to server exchange functionality including logging notifications, progress updates, and other server-side operations.
 This parameter is automatically injected and excluded from JSON schema generation.
 - **(Deprecated and replaced by `McpAsyncRequestContext`) `McpAsyncServerExchange`** - Special parameter type for stateful asynchronous operations that provides access to server exchange functionality with reactive support.
 This parameter is automatically injected and excluded from JSON schema generation
 - **`McpTransportContext`** - Special parameter type for stateless operations that provides lightweight access to transport-level context without full server exchange functionality.
 This parameter is automatically injected and excluded from JSON schema generation
-- **(Deprecated.
-Handled internally by `McpSyncRequestContext` and `McpAsyncRequestContext`)`@McpProgressToken`** - Marks a method parameter to receive the progress token from the request.
-This parameter is automatically injected and excluded from the generated JSON schema
+- **`@McpProgressToken`** - Marks a method parameter to receive the progress token from the request.
+This parameter is automatically injected and excluded from the generated JSON schema. **Supported in Complete, Prompt, Resource, and Tool methods.**
-**Note:** if using the `McpSyncRequestContext` or `McpAsyncRequestContext` the progress token is handled internally.
+**Note:** When using `McpSyncRequestContext` or `McpAsyncRequestContext`, the progress token can be accessed via `ctx.request().progressToken()` instead of using this annotation.
 - **`McpMeta`** - Special parameter type that provides access to metadata from MCP requests, notifications, and results.
 This parameter is automatically injected and excluded from parameter count limits and JSON schema generation.
-**Note:** if using the McpSyncRequestContext or McpAsyncRequestContext the meta can be obatined via `requestMeta()` instead.
+**Note:** When using `McpSyncRequestContext` or `McpAsyncRequestContext`, metadata can be obtained via `ctx.requestMeta()` instead.

 ### Method Callbacks